Edem-okure/alx-system_engineering-devops/0x02-shell_redirections/README.md

-# echo "hello, world": writing a script to display "hello, world" in a standard output
+# echo "hello, world" : script to display "hello, world"
-# echo "(Ôo)": writting a script to display a smiley face in a standard output
+# echo "(Ôo)" : writting a script to display a smiley face
 # cat /etc/passwd : script to display the content of a file
+# cat /etc/passwd /etc/hosts : script to display contents of 2 files